YF-75D

-The YF-75D is a liquid cryogenic rocket engine burning liquid hydrogen and liquid oxygen in a closed expander cycle.
+The YF-75D is a cryogenic rocket engine burning liquid hydrogen and liquid oxygen in a closed expander cycle.
 It is China's third generation of upper stage cryogenic propellant engine, after the YF-73 and the YF-75.
 It is used in a dual engine mount in the H5-2 second stage of the Long March 5 launch vehicles.
 Within the mount, each engine can gimbal individually to enable thrust vectoring control.
-As its predecessor, the YF-75 it can adjust its mixture ratio to optimize propellant consumption.
-But as an additional improvement, it can do multiple restarts, against the single one of its predecessor.
+As with its predecessor YF-75, the YF-75D can adjust its mixture ratio to optimize propellant consumption.
+As an additional improvement it can do multiple restarts, against the single one of its predecessor.

 The combustion chamber required a redesign to keep the power balance.
 Since the expander cycle uses the heat extracted from the cooling circuits to drive the turbines, the chamber had to be lengthened and the cooling passages redesigned.
 The engine uses a redesigned hydrogen turbine.
 It uses an axial two-staged low pressure ratio subsonic turbine that operates at 65,000 rpm, which is between the second and third critical speed.
 It rests on dual elastic support dampers around the ceramic ball bearings.